 The Master Fund is an open-ended Irish collective asset-management vehicle (ICAV) with variable capital incorporated under the laws of Ireland under the Irish Collective Asset-management Vehicles Act 2015 with registration number C154515.
-The Master Fund is authorised by the Central Bank of Ireland as a qualifying investor alternative investment fund (QIAIF).
+The Master Fund is also authorised by the Central Bank of Ireland as a QIAIF.
 The Master Fund, which is the trading entity, maintains a single pool of assets subject to any allocations made to a share class in accordance with the requirements of the Central Bank.